Skip to content

 12. Phlebotomist

-• Job Responsibilities: A phlebotomist is in a specialized healthcare job – they work strictly with blood, collecting samples for tests, transfusions, blood donations, and research.
+• Job Responsibilities: A phlebotomist is a specialized role that works strictly with blood, collecting samples for tests, transfusions, blood donations, and research.

 • Skills: Phlebotomists must be able to identify veins and areas suitable for a blood draw and then execute the procedure safely and effectively.
 Many people have a fear of needles or blood, so a calming demeanor and excellent interpersonal skills are both qualities a phlebotomist should possess.